-Staff who are likely to need to use physical intervention will be appropriately trained in Crisis Prevention Institute (CPI) techniques or 'Positive Touch' techniques.
+Staff who are likely to need to use physical intervention will be appropriately trained in positive touch techniques.

 Staff understand that physical intervention of a nature which causes injury or distress to a child may be considered under child protection and/or disciplinary procedures.